So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Because we can't get into his mind frame.

-I think uh I don't know about that.
+I don't know about that.

-I think he was trying to be funny because you can see he was laughing after he covered his mouth after and had to hold back the laughter.
+I think he was trying to be funny because you can see he was laughing.

-So clearly he's antagonizing the victims' families.
+So, clearly, he's antagonizing the victims' families.

-Because just so you guys know, the victims' families all think he did it.
+Because, just so you guys know, the victims' families all think he did it.

-Um, they did they interviewed uh Chris's father, right?
+They did, they interviewed Chris's father, right?

 The guy that was sitting next to Melly that got shot and one of Melly's best friends.

-Which because Melly didn't show up to the funerals, he didn't put anything in for their as far as like contributing to the funerals, they pushed the funeral back for him to show up, and he still didn't show up.
+Which, because Melly didn't show up to the funerals, he didn't put anything in for their, as far as like contributing to the funerals, they pushed the funeral back for him to show up, and he still didn't show up.

-So just so y'all know, all the victims' families think Melly did it as well.
+So, just so y'all know, all the victims' families think Melly did it as well.

-I think one of the things that's important uh to keep in mind here and and kind of preparing for this trial, I watched a lot of interviews and videos of Melly, and I remember him talking about kind of like these two kind of personalities within him.
+I think one of the things that's important to keep in mind here and in kind of preparing for this trial, I watched a lot of interviews and videos of Melly, and I remember him talking about kind of like these two kind of personalities within him: Melly, who's kind of chill, and Melvin, who was more protective, I guess, or maybe had more of a violent streak.

 And maybe there's just a lot going on within him, as you mentioned, that we don't know about.

-He's talked to and he The funeral was the funeral was uh when he was out, guys.
+He's talked to and he the funeral was the funeral, was uh when he was out, guys.

-Um remember, they didn't, I don't think they kept picked him up until February of 2019.
+Um, remember, they didn't, I don't think they kept picked him up until February of 2019.

-So the murder happened in October.
+So, the murder happened in October.

 He was out for a few months before they went and arrested him.

-Even talked in one interview about having more than two personalities, more than the Melly and the Melvin.
+He even talked in one interview about having more than two personalities, more than the Melly and the Melvin.

-So do you think that might be part of what is going on here?
+So, do you think that might be part of what is going on here?

 It's possible.

-You got to think for a defendant for a person that is on trial, especially a person that's on trial for his life.
+You got to think for a defendant, for a person that is on trial, especially a person that's on trial for his life, there are a lot of pressures and a lot of things to think about.

-And as a defendant, you're sitting there and you have to be quiet.
+And as a defendant, you're sitting there and you have to be quiet, you can't respond to what's going on in the courtroom.

 And he's just listening to everything that is being said, everything that is going on in that courtroom.

-So it's trying to get some peace in his mind or try to lay things out or get some understanding.
+So, it's trying to get some peace in his mind or try to lay things out or get some understanding.

-And it's like you never know what his Personality or his just his mental health, how's it doing on any particular day?
+There's just so much going on, and it's like you never know what his personality or his just his mental health, how's it doing on any particular day?

 Very stressful situation.